codefresh-io/docs.codefresh.io/_docs/installation/installation-options.md

 ### Codefresh Runner
 The Codefresh Runner, also known as the Agent, enables running Codefresh pipeline builds in the customer's environment.
 It provides a way to run pipeline builds, tests, and deployments within your private network or on-premises environment by making API calls to the Codefresh platform.

-See [Codefresh Runner architecture]({{site.baseurl}}/docs/installation/runtime-architecture/#codefresh-runner-architecture) in this article.
-Read more about how it works in [Runner behind firewalls]({{site.baseurl}}/docs/installation/behind-the-firewall/).
+Read more about it in [Codefresh Runner architecture]({{site.baseurl}}/docs/installation/runtime-architecture/#codefresh-runner-architecture), and  on how it works in [Runner behind firewalls]({{site.baseurl}}/docs/installation/behind-the-firewall/).

 ### Codefresh Clients

 Codefresh Clients include the UI and the CLI.

 ##### Codefresh UI
 The Codefresh UI provides an intuitive web interface to create, run, and manage CI pipelines and Argo CD applications.

 The global (Home) dashboard displays unified, enterprise-wide insights into CI pipelines and Argo CD applications.
-For in-depth analysis, there are dedicated Kubernetes and Helm dashboards for CI releases and deployments.
-For GitOps, there are dedicated dashboards for Products, Environments dashboards focus on Argo CD application, Runtime, and cluster metrics and performance.
+For in-depth analysis, the UI has several additional dashboards, each dedicated to distinct aspects of Codefresh pipeline, and Argo CD application functionality and performance.
+For pipelines, you have Kubernetes and Helm dashboards to monitor releases and deployments.
+For GitOps, you have our unique Products and Environments dashboards to track and manage Argo CD application deployments.

 ##### Codefresh CLI
-There are flavors of the Codefresh CLI:
+There are two flavors of the Codefresh CLI:
+* Pipelines CLI
-  The CLI for pipelines includes commands to create, run, and manage CI pipelines.
+  This CLI is dedicated to managing Codefresh pipelines, providing commands to create, run, and manage them.
+* GitOps CLI
-  The CLI for GitOps and Argo CD applications is primarily used to download the latest versions of GitOps Runtimes.
+  The CLI for GitOps and Argo CD applications is primarily used to install the latest versions of GitOps Runtimes.

 ## Codefresh on-premises platform architecture

-The diagram shows a high-level view of the on-premises deployment model, and its core components.
+The diagram shows a high-level view of the Codefresh on-premises architecure, and its core components.

 {% include
 image.html